-In nominating Dr. Costa-Mattioli, Dr. John Dani, a professor in the department of neuroscience at BCM, called his contribution to the scientific literature just "spectacular," spotlighting reports that appeared in the journals Cell, Nature Neuroscience and the Proceedings of the National Academy of Sciences (PNAS) in 2011 and 2013.
+In nominating Dr. Costa-Mattioli, Dr. John Dani, a professor in the Department of Neuroscience at BCM, called his contribution to the scientific literature just "spectacular," spotlighting reports that appeared in the journals Cell, Nature Neuroscience and the Proceedings of the National Academy of Sciences (PNAS) in 2011 and 2013.
 The Cell paper focused on a virus-sensing kinase called PKR whose activity is altered in cognitive disorders.
 He and his colleagues found that PKR controls neuronal network rhythmicity and memory formation by regulating the synthesis of an immune protein called interferon gamma.
 This finding changed the way that scientists view the function of the immune system in the adult brain.
 His work shows that both PKR and interferon gamma are crucial for long-term memory formation.
 His PNAS paper explores the tenure of memory by examining change in the synapse, where information is transmitted between neurons.
 Newly formed memory remains "short-term" for only a few minutes before it is consolidated into long-term memory.
 This is thought to require induction of the expression of genes and the manufacture of new proteins.
-Costa-Mattioli found that control of translation (from messenger RNA into a protein) by the mammalian target of rapamaycin complex 1 (mTORC1) plays a crucial role in memory processes, a finding that has implications for diseases such as Alzheimer’s, Autism spectrum disorder and also drug addiction.
+Costa-Mattioli found that control of translation (from messenger RNA into a protein) by the mammalian target of rapamycin complex 1 (mTORC1) plays a crucial role in memory processes, a finding that has implications for diseases such as Alzheimer’s, Autism spectrum disorder and also drug addiction.
 In his most recent paper in Nature Neuroscience, Costa-Mattioli and colleagues discovered that by regulating actin polymerization, the recently discovered mTORC2 complex links structural changes in the neuron that contribute long-term changes required for memory storage.
 This paper, the first in the memory field to combine mouse and fly genetics, show that mTORC2 decides whether a long-term memory will be stored in the brain.
 In addition, they have found a small molecule that promotes mTORC2 activity and acts as a "memory-enhancing drug.”
 Hence, mTORC2 could be a novel therapeutic target for the treatment of cognitive dysfunction.

 Although Costa-Mattioli's memory enhancing pill may be years away from approval by the U.S. Food and Drug Administration, its impact on society and medicine could be indeed very profound.
 There are roughly 6 million Americans and 35 million people world-wide with Alzheimer's disease and more than 70 million Americans over the age of 60 who may suffer from aged-associated impairment of memory.